dfsp-spirit/wordpress-child-theme-twentyseventeen-privacy/README.md

 ## Installation

 1) On your server, copy the directory `twentyseventeen-child/` from this repo to `<your-wordpress-dir>/wp-content/themes/`.
 Make sure the directory and all its contents have proper access rights so your web server can read the files.

-You should now have the following file: <your-wordpress-dir>/wp-content/themes/twentyseventeen-child/style.css (and some more in the same location).
+Check: as a result, you should now have the following file: `<your-wordpress-dir>/wp-content/themes/twentyseventeen-child/style.css` (and some more in the same location).

 2) Activate the child theme in the Wordpress Admin panel (see `Appearance => Themes`).